jongha/jquery-tableofcontents/README.md

 [![Coverage Status](https://coveralls.io/repos/jongha/jquery-tableofcontents/badge.png)](https://coveralls.io/r/jongha/jquery-tableofcontents)
 [![Dependency Status](https://gemnasium.com/jongha/jquery-tableofcontents.png)](https://gemnasium.com/jongha/jquery-tableofcontents)

 A table of contents, usually headed simply "Contents" and abbreviated informally as TOC, is a list of the parts of a book or document organized in the order in which the parts appear. jQuery-TableOfContents is jquery plugin for table of content.
 I need an overview table about current page when I write long size document.
-There is a plugin that can help you.
+This is a plugin that can help you.

 ## `Usage`